Disability and employment: reasonable adjustments

 You have no legal obligation to tell your employer about your disability.

-However, in some situations it may be practical to tell them, for example, if you need changes made to the workplace to help you work safely and productively.
+However, in some situations it may be practical to tell them, for example, if you need changes made to your work environment to help you work safely and productively.

 If a pre-employment form asks for information about disability or illness, you have no legal obligation to disclose and can write ‘not applicable’ for any disability that will not impact on your work performance.

-Under the Equal Opportunity Act 2010, employers are required to make ‘reasonable’ adjustments for a person with disability, which includes:
+Under the Equal Opportunity Act 2010, employers are required to make these adjustments for a person with disability.
+Disability includes:

 - physical, psychological or neurological disease or disorder